abbruzze/kernal64/README.md

 * Drag & Drop support
 * REU support (128,256,512,16M)
 * JiffyDOS support (use -Djiffydos environment variable)
+* RS-232 3-way UserPort implementations useful to connect with BBS on internet.
+The Telnet implementation can be used to connect to a telnet server (like BBSs); the TCP implementation can be used to connect with a generic TCP/IP server.
+The File implementation can be used to read/write to local files.
 * ... and more

 In the meanwhile you can download the dist/kernal64_install.zip file to try it out: be sure to have Java installed.